 Niu Technologies Provides Third Quarter 2022 Sales Volume Update

-/EIN News/ -- BEIJING, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Niu Technologies (“NIU”, or “the Company”) (NASDAQ: NIU), the world’s leading provider of smart urban mobility solutions, today provides its sales volume results for the third quarter 2022.
+BEIJING, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Niu Technologies ("NIU", or "the Company") NIU, the world's leading provider of smart urban mobility solutions, today provides its sales volume results for the third quarter 2022.

 |3Q 2022